Safeguarding Policy-Full School

-The Headmaster (Mr Wilson) will ensure that the policies and procedures adopted by the Board of Trustees, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff and external visitors.
+The Principal (Mr Wilson) will ensure that the policies and procedures adopted by the Board of Trustees, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff and external visitors.

 The Board of Trustees has nominated one of its members to manage safeguarding incidents on behalf of the Board and to liaise with external agencies where this is required.

 The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children both at interview and when taking up references from previous employers.
 This follows guidelines from Cranleigh UK where applicable.